nus-cs2113-AY2122S2/tp/docs/team/seanhowb.md

       added.
     - Added its relevant `AddCommandInputTests` that serves as input validation and checks the input of each field in the add command for its validity.
+    - This command was challenging as it has many fields that needed to be validated and formatted.
+It also interacts with other commands in the codebase which made it more complicated.

 3. Set up the `CalculationInputCommand` class.
     - Allows users to calculate the total amount of expenditures, according to date.